 Here is how to apply:

-1. Visit a New Mexico Human Services office.
+1. Visit a New Mexico Human Services office or apply online.

 There are 40 offices across the state.
 To find a New Mexico Human Services office near you, click here.
 Or, call New Mexico Human Service Customer Service, toll free, at 800-283-4465.

 2. Fill out a LIHEAP application and take it with you when you go to your local Human Service office.
 Please do not mail your application to Human Services main office or New Mexico Gas Company.
 It must be taken in person, mailed or faxed to your local Human Services office.

 To download and print a copy of the LIHEAP application form in English, click here.
 For the LIHEAP application form in Spanish, click here.